-Monthly the IRC Core Team meets to review data for the past three (3) months to include frequency and types of medication errors to identify individual and/or provider patterns or trends If the committee becomes aware of a pattern or suspects a pattern, the IRC Facilitator will enter an incident or issue.
+Monthly the IRC Core Team meets to review data for the past three (3) months to include frequency and types of medication errors to identify individual and/or provider patterns or trends If the committee becomes aware of a pattern or suspects a pattern, the IRC Facilitator will make a recommendation to the responsible DDS unit to enter an incident or issue based on current issue and incident assignment procedures.
 If the committee suspects there is a pattern, the IRC Facilitator or designee will research the concern and report to the Director of the Quality Management Division.
 For each quarter, the Quality Management Division Director designates a person to prepare a summary report for the committee to review, analyze and make recommendations regarding medication errors as part of the overall incident management system.
 The quarterly report is submitted to DHCF.

-Significant findings from this report are reviewed by the Quality Improvement Committee (QIC) who is charged with making recommendations for quality improvement to the Director of DDS, the DDS Deputy Director for DDA or the Director of the Quality Management Division.
+Significant findings from this report are reviewed by the Quality Improvement Committee (QIC) who is charged with making recommendations for quality improvement to the Director of DDS, the DDS Deputy Director for DDA or the Deputy Director QAPMA.

-Ouality Improvement: Health and Welfare
+Quality Improvement: Health and Welfare